Neutrinos as possible probes for quantum gravity: GRB and Supernova neutrinos

 \section{GRB and Supernova neutrinos}

 One of the main channels for the detection of QG signatures involves measuring the time of flight of astroparticle neutrinos with different energies in a multi-messenger approach.
 Indeed, QG perturbations can affect the in-vacuum dispersion relations introducing an energy dependence of the particle velocities.
 In the context of DSR theories the foreseen energy dependence of the particle velocity can be obtained assuming a positive QG correction in \cref{mdrdef}.
-Starting from the MDR the energy can be computed:
+Starting from the MDR the energy can be obtained:

-and applying the Hamilton's equation the velocity can be computed:
+and applying the Hamilton's equation the velocity is computed:

-where $\delta$ represents the constant encoding the magnitude of the QG perturbations for this phenomenon.\\ From \cref{fig1}, it is possible to deduce that the velocity decreases as a function of energy beyond a certain threshold, demonstrating that the flight time of more energetic particles can be greater.
-The plot is obtained with a suitable choice of parameters aimed at amplifying the effect.
+where $\delta$ represents the constant encoding the magnitude of the QG perturbations for this phenomenon.\\ From \cref{fig1}, it is possible to deduce that the velocity decreases as energy increases, demonstrating that the flight time of more energetic particles can be greater.
+The plot is obtained with a suitable choice of parameters (i.e. the particle mass $m$ and the Q.G. perturbation parameter $\delta$) aimed at amplifying the effect.
+The quantities indicated in the plot are obtained in dimensionless units: the plot reports the Lorentz factor $\beta=v(E)/c$ (appearing in ordinates) as a function of the energy (in abscissa), measured in units of the Planck energy $E_{Pl}=\sqrt{\dfrac{\hbar c^{5}}{G}}$.

-The negative corrections in \cref{mdrdef} are not taken into consideration, as they would result in super-luminal neutrinos.
+The positive corrections in \cref{mdrdef} are not taken into consideration, as they would result in super-luminal neutrinos.
 This hypothesis is ruled out since such particles would undergo pair production processes, dissipating energy during propagation \cite{Cohen,Vissani}.
 Moreover, the hypothesis of super-luminal neutrinos would contradict known physics, particularly in scenarios such as pion decay \cite{Vissani2}.\\ In this study, we will consider the MDR \cref{mdrdef} in order to analyze the time arrival of different energies astroparticles \cite{Amelino1,Amelino2,Ellis,Jacob,Wei}.
 Thanks to the peculiar form of the dispersion relation, it is simple to calculate the QG contribution to the flight time as a function of the particle energy:

 where $\delta$ is the constant introduced before and $D(z)$ is a function of the redshift $z$ related to the astrophysical source of the detected particle:

 here, as usual, $H_{0}$, $\Omega_{\Lambda}$ and $\Omega_{m}$ denote respectively the Hubble constant, the cosmological parameter and the matter fraction \cite{Planck}.
 The difference in time travel represents the delay accumulated by particles of the same species as a function of energy compared to what is predicted in the classical propagation scenario.
 This time delay, as described in \cref{dt}, exhibits a linear dependence on the particle energy.
 Obviously, the linear dependence is still valid for other constant $\delta$ values.
 In the following table we report the computation of some time delay values as a function of the neutrino energy \cref{dt}, computed for the redshift value $z=1$ and QG perturbation constant $\delta=1$: